Sam-Melius/Sam-Melius/README.md

 - 🔭 I’m currently working on ...
--       Developing my skills as a Full Stack Software Engineer.
+-       Further developing my skills as a Full Stack Software Engineer.
--       Finding a position as a Full Stack Software Engineer.

 - 📫 How to reach me: ...
 -       Email: samsjmelius@gmail.com